Cairi-S/Welcome-Foolish-Mortals/README.md

 [JQuery](https://jquery.com/) - Used to reduce the amount of JavaScript code written.

-[Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - Used for their navbar and grid layout.
+[Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used for their navbar and grid layout.

-[Howler.js](https://howlerjs.com/) - Used library to encorparate smooth audio across all devices.
+[Howler.js](https://howlerjs.com/) - Used library to incorporate smooth audio across all devices.

 [cdnjs.com](https://cdnjs.com/) - Used to deliver libraries such as Howler.js and jQuery.